PUNKZA/generator-html-5-bp/README.md

 ## Static HTML or PHP Application

-Once the generator is up and running tou should see the following:
+Once the generator is up and running you should see the following:

 ![Alt text](/readme/screenshots/1.png?raw=true)